2025-26 Ski Season Progress Report as of January 17, 2026

 Mid-October 2025 saw widespread moderate snowfall.
 Late October and early November storms were confined to northern regions, with the most snow in western Canada.
 There was not an inch of snow south of Oregon/Wyoming during the first half of November.
 Third week of November storms spread from California into the Southwest but much of it was warm with a high rain/snow line.
 Snowfall totals in italics are estimates from Open Snow.
 Due to the very lean November, October snowfall is excluded from totals below.
 Delayed openings at areas like Alta, Snowbird, Grand Targhee, Palisades and Mt.
 Bachelor were red flags for December commitments nearly everywhere in the western U.S. Utah and Colorado had decent storms during the first week of December, but not enough to save Christmas with the ensuing 2+ week dry spell.
 Farther north in the U.S second week of December storms were nearly all rain in the Northwest and rain/snow mix farther inland.
 During the third week of December snow finally pushed into the US Northwest and continued to dump in western Canada, where many areas are having an excellent holiday season on 4-6 foot bases.
 The only western U.S areas more than half open Christmas Eve were Mammoth, Arizona Snowbowl, Grand Targhee, Whitefish and Wolf Creek.
 During the holiday week a major storm hit the Sierra and moderate storms improved the northern regions.
-Utah and Colorado only got scraps and are not even close to making up the severe deficit so far, so I strongly recommend cancelling or postponing trips scheduled there before February.
+Utah and Colorado only got scraps and suffered their worst holiday seasons since at least 1980-81.

 California: The November storm had a rain/snow line about 9,000 feet, so only Mt.
 Rose and Heavenly barely opened at Tahoe.
 Mammoth opened 30% Nov.
 20 with snow after the rain at Main Lodge and a 3+ foot base above 10,000 feet.
 Arizona Snowbowl was the big winner, opening 63% by Nov.
 22. For the next month it was bone dry with warming temps that also brought rain to Tahoe the weekend before Christmas.
 The holiday week storm dumped 4-6 feet, fully opening terrain above 8,000 feet, aside from delayed control work at Mammoth.
+2-4 feet of early January snow has put most areas in good shape with base depths of 3-6 feet.
+Weather since then has been warm and dry.
 See Current California Ski Conditions for more details on Southern California and Mammoth.

 Area